An aspect ratio is a proportional relationship between an image's width and height. Essentially, it describes an image's shape.

 Aside from using built-in Site Styles options, you may want to manually crop an image to a certain aspect ratio.
 For example, if you use product images that have same aspect ratio, they'll all crop the same way on your site.

-Since images don’t need to have the same dimensions to have the same aspect ratio, it’s better to crop them than to try to match their exact dimensions.
+Since images don’t need to have the same dimensions to have the same aspect ratio, it’s better to crop them to a specific ratio than to try to match their exact dimensions.
 For best results, crop the shorter side based on the longer side.

 - For instance, if your image is 1500px × 1200px, and you want an aspect ratio of 3:1, crop the shorter side to make the image 1500px × 500px.